What is Smart beta investing?

 - Equal weighting – the simplest form of index construction that just averages an entire universe of stocks, thus giving each stock the same importance.

-e.g. Market Vectors Australian Equal Weight ETF (MVW)
+e.g. VanEck Vectors Australian Equal Weight ETF (MVW)

 - Low volatility strategies which target a smoother ride by carefully selecting less risky stocks.

-While some of these funds may advertise a new paradigm of investment thinking, they all use fairly transparent, rules-based approaches to prioritise exposure to certain market factors.
+While some of these funds may advertise a new way of thinking about investing, their basic premise is to use a rules-based approach to prioritise exposure to certain market factors.

 These factors include style (growth and value), size (large, mid, small), or momentum (consistency).
 The challenge for investors is in deciding which factors to want exposure to (if any).